Gong Li: Relationships

 Gong's personal and professional relationship with director Zhang Yimou has been highly publicised.
 Their relationship started in 1986 on the set of Red Sorghum, when Zhang was married to his first wife Xiao Hua while Gong was in another relationship.
-Gong's then boyfriend, surnamed Yang, violently assaulted her after finding out her relationship with Zhang.
+Gong's then-boyfriend, surnamed Yang, violently assaulted her after finding out about her relationship with Zhang.
 In 1988, Zhang divorced Xiao for Gong.
 In 1995, soon after shooting Shanghai Triad, their 7th collaboration during their relationship, Zhang announced their break-up amidst rumors of Gong's affair with Ooi Hoe Seong, then managing director of British American Tobacco in China.
 According to Gong's mother, however, they split due to Zhang's reluctance to marry Gong after their 9-year relationship.
 After their break-up, Zhang invited Gong to star in his films Hero and House of Flying Daggers, but she declined both.
 They reunited in 2006 for the film Curse of the Golden Flower and in 2014 for Coming Home.

 In November 1996, Gong married Singaporean businessman Ooi Hoe Seong at Hong Kong's China Club.
 The marriage was plagued by persistent rumors of discord.
 In early 2008, Gong applied for Singapore citizenship.
 When overseas professional obligations prevented her from showing up at her scheduled August citizenship ceremony, she was harshly criticized for not making it a priority.
 On Saturday, 8 November 2008, Gong, in an effort to make amends, attended a citizenship ceremony held at Teck Ghee Community Club and received her Singapore citizenship certificate from Member of Parliament Lee Bee Wah.
 Gong was reportedly considering renouncing her Singaporean citizenship after China blacklisted celebrities with foreign passports; however, there is no evidence that she went through with the renunciation.
 In 2009, Gong and Ooi quietly divorced, though they did not make the news public until three years later.

 In 2006, Gong began a relationship with a French photographer, whom she met on the Prague set of Hannibal Rising.
 The relationship lasted for over 8 years.

 In 2016, Gong started dating the French composer and musician Jean-Michel Jarre.
 They married in 2019.